Matrilineal society of Meghalaya: Rights, roles, responsibilities

 Women have a dominant role in the matrilineal society of Meghalaya.
 The youngest daughter of the family, the Ka Khadduh, inherits all ancestral property.
 After marriage, husbands live in the mother-in-law's home.
 The mother's surname is taken by children.
 When no daughters are born to a couple, they adopt a daughter and pass their rights to property to her.
 The birth of a girl is celebrated while the birth of a son is simply accepted.
 There is no social stigma attributed to a woman remarrying or giving birth out of wedlock as the "Khasi Social Custom Lineage Act" gives security to them.
 Women are known to intermarry outside their tribe.
 The women who enjoy all the rights live an independent life, dress well, attend church, and many prefer not to get married.
 They enjoy total security, unlike in the rest of the country.
-A successful career women of the Khasi society feels that "their societal anomaly" has enabled her to be successful in every way.
+A successful career woman of the Khasi society feels that "their societal anomaly" has enabled her to be successful in every way.
 Most small businesses are managed by women.